lthurston/quiet/README.md

 2) Set up a go dev environment: `mkdir -p ~/go/{src,bin}`

 3) Add some stuff to your .bash_profile:

+Your GOROOT is probably not in the same place as mine.

 ```
 export GOPATH=$HOME/go
 export GOBIN=$GOPATH/bin
+export GOROOT=/opt/boxen/homebrew/Cellar/go/1.5.1/libexec
 export PATH=$PATH:$GOBIN
 ```